harness/developer-hub/docs/infra-as-code-management/workspaces/project-setup/workspace-rbac.md

 7. **Access State** - Permitting users to view the state (including historical revisions)

 ## Using Resource Groups
-Users can utilize Resource Groups functionality to specify which users can access a specific Workspace.
+You can utilize Resource Groups functionality to specify which users can access a specific Workspace.
-To do that, users should create a resource group, add the specific (or all) Workspaces, and bind it to a specific user or user group.
+For this, create a resource group, add the specific (or all) Workspaces, and bind it to a specific user or user group.

 ![Resources](./static/workspace-rg.png)

-To learn more about Resource Groups, refer to [this documentation](https://developer.harness.io/docs/platform/role-based-access-control/add-resource-groups/)
+To learn more about Resource Groups, go to [this documentation](https://developer.harness.io/docs/platform/role-based-access-control/add-resource-groups/)